debolk/deursoos/readme.md

 * Go to the cloned directory and install dependencies with composer `composer install`
 * Compile the system by running `make` and `make install`.
 * Disable the pn533 and nfc modules by copying the included config file `cp blacklist-libnfc.conf /etc/modprobe.d/blacklist-nfc.conf`
-* Configure the system to start `/opt/deursysteem/scan &` on boot by adding it to `/etc/rc.local`
+* Start and enable the service: `systemctl enable --now deursoos`
-* Configure the system to run `reprogram_door` every day to restore the configuration of the teensy door opener
+* (maybe not needed) Configure the system to run `reprogram_door` every day to restore the configuration of the teensy door opener
-* Install lighttpd `apt-get install lighttpd`

 ### Installing the CCTV
 * Install motion and the ssh filesystem `apt-get install motion sshfs`